yangfengxu12/academic-home/_pages/home.md

   - /home.html
 ---

 I am a Ph.D. candidate in the [School of Information Science and Technology](https://sist.shanghaitech.edu.cn/sist_en) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/) in Shanghai, China, supervised by [Prof. Zhice Yang](https://yangzhice.com).
-I was admitted to the Ph.D. program after completing my master’s training at the [Shanghai Advanced Research Institute, Chinese Academy of Sciences](https://www.sari.ac.cn) (2019–2022), where I worked with Prof. Jiangming Wei and was mentored by [Dr. Xiaoyuan Ma](https://maxiaoyuan.com).
-I received my bachelor’s degree from the School of Information and Communication Engineering, North University of China, in Taiyuan, Shanxi, China, in 2018.
+I was admitted to the Ph.D. program after completing my master's training at the [Shanghai Advanced Research Institute, Chinese Academy of Sciences](https://www.sari.ac.cn) (2019–2022), where I worked with Prof. Jiangming Wei and was mentored by [Dr. Xiaoyuan Ma](https://maxiaoyuan.com).
+I received my bachelor's degree from the School of Information and Communication Engineering, North University of China, in Taiyuan, Shanxi, China, in 2018.

+<p style="color: #d73a49; font-weight: bold; margin-top: 1em;">🔴 I am currently on the job market for postdoctoral positions!</p>

 ## Research Interests
 {: #research}